thanhit93/platform-dev/README.md

 Remember to specify the right configuration file before running the tests.

-## Checking for coding standards violations
+## Checking for coding standards violations.

 When a development build is created by executing the 'build-platform-dev' Phing target PHP CodeSniffer will be set up and can be run with the following